Station Nord, Greenland: Danish period

 After the closure in late June 1972, many scientists and military officers protested and demanded that it be reopened.
 Station Nord was important to the Royal Danish Army and the Royal Danish Air Force as a military base, enabling flights to the northern part of the National Park and support of the Sirius Patrol.
 Civilian scientific activities in the area were also gradually increasing.

 In 1974, the Defence Command submitted plans to build a patrol station and a landing strip.
 Reconnaissance began in March 1974 by the air force and helicopters from "Grønlandsfly" and cabins for the sledge patrol began to be built and patrol depots restocked.

 With the establishment of a new weather station and the base now rebuilt, the Danish Defense Command reopened Nord in August 1975.
 Nord was reopened as a military base for a trial period.
 The station was recognized as important as a gateway to otherwise inaccessible portions of northern Greenland, and was made permanent.

-Today the operation of the station is under the responsibility of the Joint Arctic Command (Arktisk Kommando), but is manned on a daily basis with personnel from the three services and five volunteers are stationed there 26 months at a time with a 3–5 weeks leave period in the middle.
+Today the operation of the station is under the responsibility of the Joint Arctic Command (Arktisk Kommando), but is staffed on a daily basis with personnel from the three services and five volunteers are stationed there 26 months at a time with a 3–5 weeks leave period in the middle.
 The landing strip is kept open for approximately 300 days a year and is maintained with two large snow blowers and two snow plows.

 Since 2009, a joint Ukrainian-Danish Operation "Northern Falcon" for the transportation of fuel from the US Air Force "Thule" to the Danish Polar Station "Nord" by the military transport aircraft IL-76MD of the 25th Transport Aviation Brigade has run.
 It has been conducted annually since its commencement.